Reading:

 How to Avoid Exploitation of the KeePass Vulnerability?

-CVE-2023-32784 has been fixed in KeePass 2.54 test versions.
-The official release of the update is scheduled for July 2023.
-It is recommended that you update to KeePass version 2.54 or higher when they become available.
+CVE-2023-32784 has initially been fixed in KeePass version 2.54 test version and the official release of the update was scheduled for July 2023.
+As of June, the update is available earlier than expected.
+It is recommended that you update to KeePass version 2.54 or higher to avoid the exploitation of the vulnerability.

 The researcher who published the PoC also provided the following steps as mitigation before the update: